Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Simulations

 \subsection{Simulators and prior models}

 We conduct experiments on both path tracking task and inverted pendulum task, as shown in Fig. \ref{fig.tasks}.
 In the path tracking task, the autonomous vehicle is required to track the given path and velocity to minimize the tracking errors.
 We develop a highly parallelized simulator for this task, which allows hundreds of agents to run simultaneously.
 The inverted pendulum task is adapted from the Gym package to make its reward an explicit function of states and actions, which is also used by its prior model.
 The task uses MuJoCo as its simulator.
 The prior models need to be deterministic and differentiable w.r.t the state and action to construct the MPG through BPTT.
-To test the effectiveness of our methods, we take several measures to enlarge the mismatch between the model and the true dynamics in the simulator, such as adding biased noise in the transition model, using different discrete time step, etc. Detailed task design and prior model are shown in Appendix \ref{appendix.tasks}.
+To test the effectiveness of our methods, we take several measures to enlarge the mismatch between the model and the true dynamics in the simulator, such as adding biased noise in the transition model, using different discrete time step, etc.